- 1. Visit the Underground River of Palawan

 After the trip, you can also take part in a mangrove tree-planting activity.
 It will be an opportunity for you not just to experience nature but also help contribute to the protection and conservation of mangrove forests.

 Palawan is truly a nature lover’s paradise, and Puerto Princesa is a city that is worth a visit.
-It’s not just as a transit point, but a destination.
+It’s not just a transit point, but a destination.
 Its city comforts paired with its small-town charm will make for a comfortable, relaxing vacation; and its top-notch tourist spots will give people more reason to visit the city and stay longer.